Under Pressure? We Can Help!

 Action Plan: Identify the 20% of students who use most of your energy.
 Develop strategies and systems to streamline their challenges.

 There’s tremendous value in recognizing this pattern!
-It makes the challenges of these students seem less personal when you see the “bigger picture,” the larger pattern of their behavior or struggles.
+It makes these students’ challenges seem less personal when you recognize the larger pattern of their behavior or struggles.

 #2 • You Will Not Be Able to Reach 20% of Your Students

 Action Plan: Focus on the 80% you can reach and impact!

 Teachers always focus on the students they can’t reach; they don’t realize the 80% successes they have every day!
 In education, we value the “100%,” the “perfect score,” the “A+.”
 Most of us did not become teachers to be complacent with an 80% success rate!
 We are even told, “No child should be left behind.”
 But, it’s EXTREMELY important to recognize the discrepancy between our expectations and what is viably possible.

 I am NOT advising you to “ignore” the 20% you can’t reach.
 Definitely do what you can for these students.
 Refer them to other people/resources for assistance.
 If you’re so inclined, pray for them.